yjian012/Yi-blog/_posts/2023-04-27-RandomSubarrayAlgorithm.md

 <p>
 Apparently the function takes an array and returns a length-$n$ random subarray of the argument.
 But I was confused because it uses a grammar that I was not familiar with - I thought the "in" operator here is similar to the "in" in Python, which misled me at first.
 I realized that that's definitely not what it does when I tested it, indeed, it returns if the property (in this case, the index) exists, not the value.</p>
 <p>
-I wonder why it's written this way, instead of the more straightforward Fisher¨CYates shuffle algorithm, because I noticed that this algorithm gives exactly the same result with the Fisher¨CYates algorithm.
+I wonder why it's written this way, instead of the more straightforward Fisherâ€“Yates shuffle algorithm, because I noticed that this algorithm gives exactly the same result with the Fisherâ€“Yates algorithm.
 I thought about this problem a few years ago in my research.
 After a few attempts, I re-discovered this algorithm myself.
 I was quite happy about it, but at the same time I thought that this must have already been discovered long ago.
 Years later, I finally searched about it and learned its official name.
-The original Fisher¨CYates shuffle algorithm may be implemented this way:</p>
+The original Fisherâ€“Yates shuffle algorithm may be implemented this way:</p>

 <pre>
 function getRandomInArray(arr, n) {